ThomasMBury/ewstools/paper/paper.md

 From a mathematical perspective, these transitions may be understood as the crossing of a bifurcation (tipping point) in an appropriate dynamical system model.
-In 2009, Scheffer and colleagues proposed early warning signals (EWS) for bifurcations based on statistics of noisy fluctuations in time series data.
+In 2009, Scheffer and colleagues proposed early warning signals (EWS) for bifurcations based on statistics of noisy fluctuations in time series data [@scheffer2009early].
 This spurred massive interest in the subject, resulting in a multitude of different EWS for anticipating bifurcations [@clements2018indicators].
 More recently, EWS from deep learning classifiers have outperformed conventional EWS